 For information on defining your own metrics, see Using custom metrics.

 The metric-specification field

-For example, to display the log entries for all Google Cloud VM instances in the
+log entries for all Google Cloud virtual machine instances in the

 metric.type="logging.googleapis.com/log_entry_count" resource.type="gce_instance" resource.label."zone"="us-east1-b"

 Direct filter mode is useful when you want to identify the proper syntax for an